KAT-Advanced-Medical/KAM/docs/tactical_equipment/01_medical_items.md

 A feature introduced by this mod enables you to find all the medical-related items under a dedicated **“Medical”** category in the arsenal.

+{% hint style="warning" %}
-> ⚠️ **Important Notes:**
+**Important Notes:**
-> * Not all items are required for a successful treatment — some are auxiliary and can help you improve your performance.
+*   Not all items are required for a successful treatment — some are auxiliary and can help you improve your performance.
-> * Using some items or performing self-treatment may require medical/doctor permissions — check your or the host's in-game addon settings.
+*   Using some items or performing self-treatment may require medical/doctor permissions — check your or the host's in-game addon settings.
-> * Most medicines do not work instantly — you need to wait for the full effect.
+*   Most medicines do not work instantly — you need to wait for the full effect.
+{% endhint %}

 ---